Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/mathbox/getoperatoremulator/_index.md

 ---
 title: getOperatorEmulator
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/mathbox/getoperatoremulator/
+url: /php-java/aspose.slides/mathbox/getoperatoremulator/
 ---

-## getOperatorEmulator()  function
+## getOperatorEmulator()  method

  Operator Emulator.
  When true, the box and its contents behave as a single operator and inherit the properties of an operator.